gynt/stronghold-mapeditortools/README.md

 To modify the way mirroring is done or other drawing behaviors, modify the `shc-mapeditortools.lua` file.

 ## Copyright
+The dll of this project does not have a license.
+I am the copyright holder.
+You are free to use it, but not allowed to distribute it or modify it.
 ```
 Copyright Edward Gynt - All Rights Reserved
 Written by Edward Gynt <gynt@users.noreply.github.com>, March 2021